greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/frequent-requests_1_1.md

 ---
-title: "Frequently Requested"
+title: Frequently Requested
-description: "Descriptions of frequent requests to the People Group and how to proceed"
+description: Descriptions of frequent requests to the People Group and how to proceed
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/frequent-requests_1_1/
+linkTitle: Frequently Requested
+type: docs
 ---

 Kindly note that the Frequently Requested Page has been migrated to the [Internal Handbook](https://internal.gitlab.com/handbook/people-group/people-operations/people-connect/frequently_requested/) and this page will soon be removed.